sholloway/graph-engine/mvp-todo.md

 * [ ] Update diagrams to show concurrency.
 (ActorSystem, ActorRef, EventBus...)
 * [ ] Have the logger write to files.
 * [ ] Replace my Logger stub with SL4FJ. http://www.slf4j.org/manual.html
+* [ ] Register the Neo4J shutdown with the JVM shutdown like in the example.

 ## Notes
 On startup: